bridgetjpereira/Game/README.md

 Creating a game using JavaScript, HTML and CSS.

-Opted for simple matching game, as I am a novice!
+Opted for simple matching game, that I can build on and develop further.

 Concept: Two linked webpages.

 Webpage 1 shows image of the doorway to a haunted stately home.
 Click on the letterbox to enter the game.
 (Ideally, the sound effect of a creaking old door should be initialised when you click to enter!)